animeavi/twoot/README.md

+# Twoot

+Twoot is a python script that extracts tweets from a twitter feed and reposts them as toots on a Mastodon account.

 I started twoot when [tootbot](https://github.com/cquest/tootbot) stopped working.
 Tootbot relies on rss feeds from https://twitrss.me that broke when Twitter refreshed their web UI in July 2019.

 Instead twoot is self contained and handles all the processing.

+**UPDATE 05 APR 2020** VERSION 1.0.
+Twoot can now optionally download videos from Twitter and upload them on Mastodon.

 **UPDATE 17 MAR 2020** Added command line switch (`-r`) to also post reply-to tweets on the mastodon account.
 They will not be included by